johancuda/Pre-2000-Games-Swiss-Games-Garden/README.md

 ## Remarks

-Since the API doesn't allow full access to Swiss Games Garden's data, some of the fields in the excel sheet are left blank.
+1. Since the API doesn't allow full access to the Swiss Games Garden's data, some of the fields in the excel sheet are left blank.

-The variable containing all the links to the API responses is not very elegant, but since the data doesn't have a `next` key I had to manually check all the pages containing data te retrieve them.
+2. The variable containing all the links to the API responses is not very elegant, but since the data doesn't have a `next` key I had to manually check all the pages containing data te retrieve them.

-You can find the final resulat in the `results` folder.
+3. You can find the final resulat in the `results` folder.

 ## Installation